On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Summary of the main results and final remarks

 \section{Summary of the main results and final remarks}

-This article proposes a revision of the concept of divisible statistics that includes several forms of statistics routinely used in the analyses of grouped data and enables their representation as linear functionals of the random measure $\vtheta(A,z)$.
-By studying the latter, researchers can acquire a comprehensive perspective on the behavior of the class of divisible statistics as a whole.
+This article demonstrates that various divisible statistics, of different flavour and structure, can be redefined as linear functionals of the same empirical process (Section \ref{sec:divisible}), thereby extending the class of divisible statistics and making their asymptotic theory transparent and simple.

-This study has revealed that, in a sparse regime, no single divisible statistic is adequate for goodness-of-fit; however, tests based on functionals of the partial sum process are.
-Moreover, parameter estimation can lead to higher power compared to testing for simple hypotheses.
-The most unexpected finding (for us) is that a class of weighted linear statistics dominates all divisible statistics.

-We show that to conduct goodness-of-fit, it is beneficial to rely on omnibus functionals of the specific empirical process given in \eqref{eqn:main_process}.
-Their null distribution can be efficiently derived using the projected parametric bootstrap.
-It is also possible to transform the empirical process to construct test statistics with an asymptotic null distribution free from the model and known in closed form.
+The proposed study reveals phenomena with no analogues in the classical theory of empirical processes.
+In particular, the discovery of the existence of the function $C(\cdot;\gtheta)$, which defines the shift of divisible statistics under alternatives (Propositions \ref{prop:magic_form}-\ref{prop:powerMLE}(i)), enabled us to show how to construct, for any divisible statistic, a ``better'' divisible statistic, with higher power.
+These ``better'' statistics are members of the class of weighted linear statistics (Proposition \ref{prop:linear}).
+Moreover, although divisible statistics for which $C(\cdot;\gtheta)$ is constant are commonly employed in many practical applications, they are unreliable in testing problems (Section \ref{sec:spacehomogeneous}).
+This fact has also been illustrated through the data from the Chandra $X$-ray Observatory.

+For parameter estimation based on weighted divisible statistics, the optimal weighting function was identified (Proposition \ref{prop:optimality}) -- a result of Cram\'er-Rao type.
+Furthermore, it was confirmed that test statistics with estimated parameters can yield higher power than testing simple hypotheses (Proposition \ref{prop:powerMLE}(ii)).

+To derive the distribution of goodness-of-fit statistics based on omnibus functionals of partial sums of divisible statistics, two approaches are offered: a fast bootstrap procedure (Section \ref{sec:bootstrap}) and the construction of distribution-free tests with a known closed-form distribution (Section \ref{sec:recovering_distr_free}).

-The theoretical framework introduced in this manuscript is illustrated through the lenses of a Poisson-binned data analysis, it immediately applies to Poisson regression problems, and it naturally lends itself to any other situation in which non-identically distributed data are encountered.
-It would be interesting to explore extensions of the proposed setup to high-dimensional regression in which the size of parameter space is much larger than the sample size.
+The theoretical framework introduced immediately applies to Poisson regression problems, and it naturally lends itself to any other situation in which non-identically distributed data are encountered.
+It would be interesting to explore extensions of the proposed setup to high-dimensional regression in which the dimension of the parameter space is much larger than the sample size.
 Such a development could broaden further the set of inferential tools currently available in this context \citep[e.g.,][]{chen2001weak,VandeGeer,jankova}.

-The application on data from the Chandra $X$-ray Observatory allowed us to detect departures from uniformity in $X$-ray source-free spectra.
-It also suggested that a revision of the linear model proposed by \citet{zhang} may be needed to suitably describe the background distribution in the 14.6-17.4 Angrstom range.